 - It may be impossible to get rid of the odor completely, especially if your dog is sprayed in the face.

 Short of somehow training your dog to stay at least 15 feet away from skunks, your best bet is to have these ingredients on hand.
-Or you can buy one of several commercial products available, like Skunk-Off Pet Shampoo® or Nature’s Miracle Skunk Odor Remover®, and hope you never have to use it.
+Or you can buy one of several commercial products available, like a skunk odor-removing shampoo or skunk odor-eliminating spray, and hope you never have to use it.